 The digital experience today is supposed to offer a fast, reliable, and convenient experience.
 And to meet these requirements, software development practices are getting smarter and leaner.
-CTOs, product managers, software executives, process specialists are looking for newer ways to enhance the trustworthiness of their software systems without any compromise on the speed and quality.
+CTOs, product managers, software executives, and process specialists are looking for newer ways to enhance the trustworthiness of their software systems without any compromise on speed and quality.

 SRE and DevOps are two such software methodologies that are popular today, in the world of software development.
 What does SRE stand for?
 SRE stands for Site Reliability Engineering.
 Both these procedures are supposed to be sharing a similar line of principles and goals that makes them compete.
 They look like two sides of the same coin, targeting to lessen the gap between the development and operation teams.
 Yet, they have their own distinct characteristics that make them contrast.
 Rather than being two competing procedures for software operations, SRE and DevOps are more like pals that work together to solve organizational hurdles and deliver software in a fast manner.

 It is interesting to understand what these concepts individually mean, what they have in common, how they differ from each other, and how they fit each other like missing pieces of any puzzle.
 Isn’t it curious enough to understand how these two practices co-exist in the same space, riding high on their popularity quotients and maintaining their growing demand in the industry!

 Site reliability engineering (SRE) is a discipline that incorporates aspects of software engineering and applies them to infrastructure and operations problems.
 The main goals are to create scalable and highly reliable software systems.